azeltov/adf-dataflow-workshop/docs/01-provision-resources.md

-# Module 1: Provision resource for the workshop
+# Module 1: Provision resources for the workshop

 You will need to provision the following resources:<br>
 1. Resource Group